MaayanLab/clustergrammer-docs/docs/building_webpage.rst

 Jupyter Notebook Webpages
 =========================

-The :ref:`clustergrammer_widget` can also be used in combination with `nbviewer`_ to share static Jupyter notebook webpages with embedded interactive Clustergrammer visualizations.
-This is one of the easiest ways to generate a webpage with Clustergrammer visualizations and several of the :ref:`case_studies` are Jupyter notebooks.
+The :ref:`clustergrammer_widget` can also be used in combination with `nbviewer`_ to share static Jupyter notebook web pages with embedded interactive Clustergrammer visualizations.
+This is one of the easiest ways to generate a web page with Clustergrammer visualizations and several of the :ref:`case_studies` are Jupyter notebooks.

 .. _`nbviewer`: http://nbviewer.jupyter.org/
 .. _`homepage`: http://amp.pharm.mssm.edu/clustergrammer